Put Your Exceptional Teaching Skills to Use by submitting a recorded micro-session for Accelerate 2026

 It is meaningful reach—educators who are actively investing in their practice and prepared to engage deeply with your work.

-Each workshop was selected based on actual research data and direct input from hundreds of classroom music educators about the challenges they face—not trends or what's easy to schedule, or paid product placement.
+Each series of micro-sessions will be aligned with one of the LIVE workshop topics.
+Each topic was selected based on actual research data and direct input from hundreds of classroom music educators about the challenges they face—not trends or what's easy to schedule, or paid product placement.

-This ensures there's at least one high-octane workshop for every classroom music educator, regardless of how long they’ve been teaching or which music subjects fill their schedule this year.
+This ensures there's at least one high-octane workshop and several micro-sessions to support continuous learning for every classroom music educator, regardless of how long they’ve been teaching or which music subjects fill their schedule this year.

 Music Teacher Guild Presents